axonops/documentation/docs/overview/motivation.md

 * The same agent performs execution of health checks, backup, restore
 * No JMX to capture the metrics, and must be push from the JVM and not pull
 * Single socket connection initiated by agent to management server requiring only simple firewall rules
-* Bi-directional communication between agent and management server over the single socket
+* Bidirectional communication between agent and management server over the single socket
 * Modern snappy GUI